Home

 I am an Assistant Professor of Political Science at Nazarbayev University.
 I hold a Ph.D. in Political Science from the University of Toronto.

-My research broadly addresses comparative political development and state-building, with a geographic focus on Sub-Saharan Africa.
-I am especially interested in the imposition of state power over populations or aspects of their lives previously outside government control.
-My two main research projects examine the extension of government control on the geographic and digital frontiers of state power, respectively.
+My research examines the imposition of state power over populations or aspects of their lives previously outside government control.
+My current research agenda comprises two projects, which address the extension of government control on the geographic and digital frontiers of state power, respectively.

 I provide more information about my research here.
 Copies of my publications can be found here.

-My teaching specializations are comparative politics, African politics, international development, and research design and methods.
+My teaching specializations are comparative politics, African politics, international development, state capacity and state-building, and research design and methods.
 More information about my teaching, along with course syllabi, class slides, and other teaching materials, is available here.

 My CV is here.